 We also read about the flexible work demands of millennials, but as the Harvard Business Review rightly points out, the work-life balance demanded by new workers is one that all of us would cherish.

 Modern offices with large open plan spaces for the majority and small private offices for the senior minority are increasingly shown not to be the most productive way to work.
 As Joel Spansky, CEO of Stack Overflow points out, some work tasks require quiet spaces that are not readily available to the majority of employees.
 The ability to move work environment, facilitated by digital workplace technologies, help employees find the balance.

 Lastly, at a time when some countries are looking for ways to close borders, the Boston Consulting Group remind us of the significant labor shortages that some developed nation economies can expect in coming years.
 We can increasingly expect skills gaps to be filled from elsewhere and these new hyper-remote workers will need digital workplace technologies to connect.

-These technology, economic and social factors mean that the digital workplace is a vital way to connect employees and provide them with the right freedoms to get the job done in the right way.
+These technologies, economic and social factors mean that the digital workplace is a vital way to connect employees and provide them with the right freedoms to get the job done in the right way.

 Lessons from the smallest collaboration unit

 Recently, I had the opportunity to work with Sharon O’Dea — an esteemed colleague on Intranetizen.com — on a project for a large professional services organization.
 It was fascinating to practice what we preach and work together digitally.
-The smallest collaboration unit (just the two of us) built our own digital workplace, workflows and practices to service our client and we learnt a great deal about what’s possible and the power of flexible working.
+The smallest collaboration unit (just the two of us) built our own digital workplace, workflows, and practices to service our client and we learned a great deal about what’s possible and the power of flexible working.